tarvihafatima/Amazon-Product-Review-Analysis/README.md

 ##### For example:

 * Product price should be greater than 0.
-* The length of unix_review_time should fall between 8 and 11 digits.
 * The length of asin should be 10 characters.
 * Overall rating should fall between the range of 0 and 5.